 Positive Education brings together the science of positive psychology with best-practice teaching.
-At Loreto Toorak, we have undertaken a whole school approach to Positive Education which incorporates the education of students, staff, parents and the broader community about the skills of wellbeing.
-This approach is grounded in our Loreto values and guided by our vision to create a learning community which is strengths-focused, engenders resilience and enables individuals to flourish.
+At Loreto Toorak, we have undertaken a whole-school approach to Positive Education in which all students, staff, parents, and the broader community are educated on the skills of wellbeing.
+This approach is grounded in our Loreto values and guided by our vision to create a learning community which is strengths-focused, engenders resilience, and enables individuals to flourish.

-Positive Education is taught as a subject from Preparatory to Year 10 and our Year 11 and 12 Pastoral Program also incorporates the tenets of positive psychology.
-Our Positive Education curriculum is designed to promote wellbeing as an integral component of the Loreto education, supporting and strengthening our existing academic framework and our approach to pastoral care.
+Positive Education is taught as a subject from Preparatory - Year 10, and our Years 11 and 12 Pastoral Program also incorporates the tenets of positive psychology.
+Our Positive Education curriculum promotes wellbeing as an integral component of the Loreto education, supporting and strengthening our existing academic framework and our approach to pastoral care.

-The Positive Education curriculum at Loreto Toorak is based on the PERMA model for well-being developed by Professor Martin Seligman of the University of Pennsylvania.
+The Positive Education curriculum is based on the PERMA model for wellbeing developed by Professor Martin Seligman of the University of Pennsylvania.
 At Loreto Toorak we have included a sixth domain, Positive Health.

 Positive Education Domains